The Heritage Foundation: Margaret Thatcher Center for Freedom

 In September 2005, the Heritage Foundation established the Margaret Thatcher Center for Freedom named in honor of the former British prime minister Margaret Thatcher.
 Thatcher maintained a long-standing relationship with the Heritage Foundation.
 In September 1991, shortly after Thatcher left office, the foundation hosted a dinner in Thatcher's honor.
 Six years later, in 1997, Thatcher delivered the keynote address at Heritage's 25th anniversary celebration.
 In 2002, Thatcher was again honored by the foundation, which awarded her with its annual Clare Boothe Luce Award.

-Reboot Conference

-In September 2024, several Heritage Foundation representatives, including Kevin Roberts, participated in the Reboot conference in San Francisco, and the foundation sponsored the event.
-Project 2025 was a major theme of the conference.
+Nile Gardiner, a British and American conservative commentator, became a fellow at the foundation in 2002, specializing in Anglo-American security policy.
+In 2006, he was appointed director of the Margaret Thatcher Center for Freedom.
+He is co-author with Stephen Thompson of the book Margaret Thatcher on Leadership: Lessons for American Conservatives Today.